 Understand Your Camera

 Understanding and controlling your camera is so important in photography.
-Knowing how to change your settings and what to change them to, let’s you control how much bokeh or blur you want, if you want to over or underexpose your shot, the list goes on and on.
+Knowing how to change your settings and what to change them to, lets you control how much bokeh or blur you want, if you want to over or underexpose your shot, and the list goes on and on.
 Learning manual mode is where you get to set your white balance, control where you want the focus to be, and control the end product!
 Manual mode will change your portraits…You will never look back once you learn to take control of your camera and learn manual mode.

 Understand The Light

 Understanding light is also high up on my list of portrait photography ideas!
 My motto is “shoot for the light and not the location.”
 I say it all of the time.
 I tell my clients when I am photographing their sessions, and I tell my students when I am teaching them…I even tell my husband when he’s taking travel photos with his smartphone.
 Learning to use the light correctly will make your portrait photography go from mediocre to absolutely amazing!
-Be aware of what time of day you will be shooting, how to angle your subject to get flattering light, and capture catchlights and watch your portraits improve.
+Be aware of what time of day you will be shooting, how to angle your subject to get flattering light, capture catchlights and watch your portraits improve.

 Focus On The Eyes

 William Shakespeare said it best “the eyes are the window to your soul” and liked I mentioned above…the key to portrait photography is creating a connection between the viewer and the subject.
 Do this by capturing their eyes and making sure they are in focus.
 Make sure that you use the correct settings to get tack sharp focus.

 Use Your Knowledge of Composition

 Composition is the arrangement of elements used in an image.
 Composition is used throughout the Art world…in paintings, television and photography.
 A well-composed image makes the viewer want to spend more time looking at the image.
 It doesn’t have too many elements to avoid confusing the eye, and it follows one or more rules of composition.